LAW ESTABLISHING THE FOOD AND DRUGS LABORATORY

-The Laboratory’s Quality Management System (QMS) is an organizational structure tailored according to the ISO/IEC 17025 standards, which consists of procedures, processes, and resources used for quality management.
-It is designed to plan, control and improve the elements that impact on the achievement of accurate and reliable test results and customer satisfaction..
+The Centre's Quality Management System (QMS) is an organizational structure tailored according to the ISO/IEC 17025 standard, which consists of policies, procedures, processes, and resources used for quality management.
+The QMS is designed to plan, control and improve the elements that impact on the achievement of accurate and reliable test results and customer satisfaction..

-The Quality Assurance Unit of the Food and Drugs Authority Laboratory develops and implements a Quality Management System in accordance with the requirements of the International Standard-ISO/IEC 17025:2017 and WHO-GPPQCL(Good Practices for Pharmaceutical Quality Control Laboratory).
+The Quality Assurance Outfit of the Centre develops, implements and maintains a Quality Management System in accordance with the requirements of the International Standard-ISO/IEC 17025:2017 and WHO-GPPQCL(Good Practices for Pharmaceutical Quality Control Laboratory).

 The Management System is implemented and maintained as specified in the various quality system documents.
-The system's documentation, under the supervision of this unit, is communicated to, understood by, available to, and implemented by the appropriate personnel.
-The unit ensures that the laboratory personnel are fully knowledgeable in the quality management system procedures through continual training and audit processes.
+The system's documentation, under the supervision of Quality Assurance section, is communicated to, understood by, available to, and implemented by the appropriate personnel.
+The Outfit ensures that the laboratory personnel are fully knowledgeable in the quality management system procedures through continual training and audit processes.

-The laboratory’s Quality System Policies and Objectives are defined in a Quality Manual which is issued under the authority of the chief executive.
+The Centre's Quality System Policies and Objectives are defined in a Quality Manual which is issued under the authority of the chief executive.
 It includes the following: